iamaidana/iamaidana/_posts/2021-11-21-a-post-about-my-favorite-scifi-movies.markdown

 date:   2021-11-21 18:34:58 +0100
 categories:
 ---
 I have always been interested in science - you could find me reading encyclopedias, trying to fix things or to find logic behind things.
-Another part of me is a bid daydreamer - imagining new realities, parallel universes, time distortions.
+Another part of me is a big daydreamer - imagining new realities, parallel universes, time distortions.
 Therefore, there is no surprise that one of my favorite cinema genres would be sci-fi.

 What is sci-fi?
 According to wikipedia: science fiction (sometimes shortened to sci-fi or SF) is a genre of speculative fiction that typically deals with imaginative and futuristic concepts such as advanced science and technology, space exploration, time travel, parallel universes, and extraterrestrial life.
 One may find sci-fi a pure human imagination; however, when scientifically accurate, sci-fi narratives help to legitimate some research fields among the public opinion.
 Sci-fi has inspired many technological innovations.
 Its influence is present in the invention, conceptualization, design and application of interfaces and technology.
 As an avenue of creativity and expression both, sci-fi literature and media have fueled advancements in interactive technology and proven to be a key source of inspiration for researchers in the field of computing technology.